xelatihy/yocto-gl/readme.md

 the cmake option `YOCTO_OPENGL` and contained in the `yocto_gui` library.

 Yocto/GL optionally supports the use of Intel's Embree for ray casting.
-At this point, we rely on prebuilt binaries distributed by Intel.
 See the main CMake file for how to link to it.
 Embree support is enabled by defining the cmake option `YOCTO_EMBREE`.

-Yocto/GL optionally supports the use of Intel's Open Image Denoise for denoising renders.
-At this point, we rely on prebuilt binaries distributed by Intel.
+Yocto/GL optionally supports the use of Intel's Open Image Denoise for denoising.
 See the main CMake file for how to link to it.
 Open Image Denoise support is enabled by defining the cmake option `YOCTO_DENOISE`.
-See `apps/yimagedenoise` for a demonstration.